Forté Foundation

 UNC’s Kenan-Flagler Business School is deeply committed to the strong presence of women in our MBA faculty, staff and student body.

-• Women hold 2 of the 5 senior leadership positions reporting directly to the Dean.
+• Women hold 4 of the 9 senior leadership positions reporting directly to the Dean

-• We are a member of both the Forte Foundation and The Consortium for Graduate Study in Management, the country’s preeminent organization for promoting diversity and inclusion in American business.
+• UNC Kenan-Flagler is currently a member of both the Forté Foundation and The Consortium for Graduate Study in Management, the country’s preeminent organization for promoting diversity and inclusion in American business.

 Fellowships for Women